vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

 ## How can I check if I have "reserve capture" or "direct capture"?

-Vipps can no longer manually check this for merchant or partners.
+We can no longer manually check this for merchant or partners.

 All merchants can log in on [portal.vipps.no](https://portal.vipps.no)